 After settling in to our room, we decided to order room service for dinner.
 I can’t remember exactly what we ordered, but I’m pretty sure it was something yummy, as the Four Seasons’ food is always good.
 Soon after dinner, we got ready for bed, as we were pooped.

 For the next day, our plan for the day was to hit the gym, pool, and Disney Springs.
-We started out with room service breakfast (free perk for booking through Connoisseur Travel!).
+We started out with room service breakfast.
 After breakfast, my husband went to the gym, while my son and I hung out in the room.
 Once my husband returned, I then took my turn at the gym.

 Naturally, the Four Seasons offers top notch facilities, and the gym did not disappoint.
 Even the light fixtures on the mirrored walls exude a certain je ne sais quoi: